DILIU1/CVR-BBI/README.md

 This directory contains stable release versions of the software for deployment.
 Documentation
 README.md: Provides an overview of the project, installation instructions, and other necessary documentation to get started with the CVR-BBI.

 Getting Started
 Prerequisites
 Python 3.8
 Django 3.x
 Other dependencies listed in requirements.txt Installation

 Clone the repository:
 git clone https://github.com/username/CVR-BBI.git

-Navigate to the project directory:
+Navigate to the project directory: cd CVR-BBI

-cd CVR-BBI
-Install the required packages:

-pip install -r requirements.txt
+Install the required packages: pip install -r requirements.txt

 Running the Application
-Navigate to the mysite directory:
+Navigate to the mysite directory: cd mysite

-cd mysite
 Run the Django server:
 python manage.py runserver

 Docker Deployment
 To deploy using Docker, follow these steps:

 Build the Docker image:
 docker build -t mysite .

 Run the container:
-arduino

 docker run -d -p 8000:8000 mysite

 Contributing
 Contributions to the CVR-BBI project are welcome.
 Please refer to our contributing guidelines for more information on how to participate.